What if you didn’t have to feel guilty for every craving? What if you saw them as signs, instead of failures?

 So as I pay attention to what type of hunger I’m really feeling, then I can be more effective at actually satisfying that hunger.

 Bored?
 Read a book, play a mind-challenging game, do something creative that you enjoy.

 Stressed?
 Journal your thoughts, call a friend, and/or pray.
 Take a walk — or a nap!

 Lonely?
 Call, email, or text a loved one.
 Talk to God.
 Think about who might be as lonely as you, and how you could brighten their day.

 Lacking peace?
 Pray, read scripture, meditate, soak in something that awes you, like nature or music.

 Actually hungry?
 Eat some healthy, delicious, real food.
 And don’t spend one second feeling guilty about it!

-Want to learn more about this?
+Want to go in-depth?
 Sign up to be notified when new classes are available!